 Two-week timetable periods

-Please be sure you want to use a two-week timetable, as once you select this option you will need to contact us if you want this process reversed.
+Please be sure you want to use a two-week timetable, as once you select this option you will need to contact us if you want this process reversed for the current academic year.

 Please Note: We can only accommodate a one or two-week timetable maximum.